6 Types of Content That Inevitably Fail

 - you will only benefit from mixing your content with visual aids

-If you write for business, be it B2B or B2C, it’s understandable that you may want your content to be a reflection of your company beliefs and achievements.
+If you write for business, be it B2B or B2C, it’s understandable that you may want your content to be a reflection of your company's beliefs and achievements.
 The only thing is, this is what makes it fail.

-It may sound trite, but successful business and content for business are only possible when you place your users needs first.
+It may sound trite, but successful business and content for business are only possible when you place your users' needs first.
 This so-called customer-centric approach means farsight, understanding, support, and genuine care for your customers that should imbue your writing.

-Content for wrong buyer persona
+4. Content for the wrong buyer persona

 Just as when you write solely about yourself, writing about someone who is not in your target audience will bring no result.